About Museum of the Prime Minister

 Dr. Robert D. Kilgour

-Robert is a Scottish entrepreneur, investor and philanthropist.
+Robert is a Scottish entrepreneur and philanthropist.

 In June 2023, he received an honorary doctorate from Stirling University for his ‘outstanding contribution to entrepreneurship and philanthropy’ and he also recently founded the Social Care Foundation to promote and encourage reform of social care.